Shock Proof: 5ft

 Freeze Proof: No

 Focal length: 28-128mm

-- 28mm wideangle lens.
-You could squeeze in those new friends you just met in your vacation or capture the full breadth of a landscape in your shots.
+- Has 28mm wideangle lens.
+Helps you capture the full breadth of a landscape or squeeze more people into your shots.

 |We Review||We Found||Rating|